neurlips2026benchmark/SBC/ReadMe.md

 ### 8.1 Fictitious Account Information

-All account information appearing in agent trajectories — including names, addresses, email addresses, and phone numbers — is fictitious benchmark artifacts created solely for sandbox evaluation purposes.
-They do not correspond to any real individual, and any resemblance to real persons or locations is coincidental.
+All account information appearing in agent trajectories — including names, addresses, email addresses, and phone numbers — is fictitious and was created solely for sandbox evaluation purposes.
+None of this information corresponds to any real individual, and any resemblance to real persons or locations is coincidental.

 ### 8.2 Additional Notes

 - `--template_id` is optional; omitting it evaluates all templates.
 - Judge output format is JSONL, one record per run.
-- The `need_human_review` flag in the judge output identifies cases where automatic labeling is uncertain and manual inspection is recommended.
+- The `need_human_review` flag in the judge output identifies cases where automatic labeling is uncertain and serves as a diagnostic marker.
 - All experiments are conducted within a fully sandboxed environment.
 No real user data, financial transactions, or third-party systems are involved at any stage.

 ---